Virginia Beach Family Travel Guide

 Packing Essentials

-• Water shoes for bay beaches
+• Water shoes for the bay side where shells are sharp

 Budget Tips